-- A. For purposes of this chapter, "juvenile court records" include: - 1.
-Those records described in Welfare and Institutions Code sections 362.5, 827, subdivision (e), and 831, subdivision (e), and California Rules of Court, rule 5.552, subdivision (a); - 2.
-Records kept in Health & Human Services Agency, Child and Family Well-Being ("HHSA-CFWB") files pursuant to Welfare and Institutions Code section 10850 and Penal Code section 11165 et seq., regardless of whether a Welfare and Institutions Code section 300 petition was filed in the case; - 3.
-Records kept in Probation Department files, regardless of whether a Welfare and Institutions Code section 601 or 602 petition was filed in the case; and - 4.
-Testimony from HHSA-CFWB or Probation personnel regarding any information contained in juvenile court records (cf. City of San Diego v.
-Superior Court (1981) 136 Cal.App.3d 236, 239). - B. For purposes of this chapter, "juvenile court records" do not include: - 1.
-Records sealed pursuant to Welfare and Institutions Code sections 389, 781, 781.5, 786, 786.5, 793, or 827.95, or Penal Code section 1203.45; - 2.
+A. For purposes of this chapter, "juvenile court records" include:

+1. Those records described in Welfare and Institutions Code sections 362.5, 827, subdivision (e), and 831, subdivision (e), and California Rules of Court, rule 5.552, subdivision (a);

+2. Records kept in Health & Human Services Agency, Child and Family Well-Being ("HHSA-CFWB") files pursuant to Welfare and Institutions Code section 10850 and Penal Code section 11165 et seq., regardless of whether a Welfare and Institutions Code section 300 petition was filed in the case;

+3. Records kept in Probation Department files, regardless of whether a Welfare and Institutions Code section 601 or 602 petition was filed in the case; and

+4. Testimony from HHSA-CFWB or Probation personnel regarding any information contained in juvenile court records (cf. City of San Diego v.
+Superior Court (1981) 136 Cal.App.3d 236, 239).

+B. For purposes of this chapter, "juvenile court records" do not include:

+1. Records sealed pursuant to Welfare and Institutions Code sections 389, 781, 781.5, 786, 786.5, 793, or 827.95, or Penal Code section 1203.45;

 Records maintained by the Department of Motor Vehicles;

-- 3. Records maintained by law enforcement agencies (see Welf. & Inst.
-Code, § 828; San Diego Superior Court rule 6.6.7); - 4.
-Records regarding offenses that were tried in the criminal division of the court because the court transferred the minor to the criminal division (Welf. & Inst.
-Code, § 707); and - 5.
-Adoption records. - C. For purposes of this chapter, "disclosure" or "access" provides for inspection, but not photocopying, at the court's business office or the HHSA-CFWB or Probation office where the records are maintained, unless otherwise ordered by the court.
+3. Records maintained by law enforcement agencies (see Welf. & Inst.
+Code, § 828; San Diego Superior Court rule 6.6.7);

+4. Records regarding offenses that were tried in the criminal division of the court because the court transferred the minor to the criminal division (Welf. & Inst.
+Code, § 707); and

+5. Adoption records.

+C. For purposes of this chapter, "disclosure" or "access" provides for inspection, but not photocopying, at the court's business office or the HHSA-CFWB or Probation office where the records are maintained, unless otherwise ordered by the court.

 If the court authorizes photocopying, it must be done by court or HHSA-CFWB or Probation personnel as appropriate, unless otherwise ordered by the court or agreed to by the parties.
 The person or agency obtaining photocopies must pay for the copying (in accordance with the current San Diego Superior Court Schedule of Fees).
+Youth under the age of 26 who were the subject of the case may view and receive a free copy of the court file.